andropixels/Ink-SocialMedia/README.md

-# decentralize-SocialMedia  with sibstrate ink! and wasm
+# decentralize-SocialMedia  with substrate ink! and wasm

 ## Inspiration
    ### A Wasm  Dapp inspired from twitter built with ink! and substrate